Keller-Michael/ABAP_starter/README.md

 Reading a beginner's book is also recommended.
 You should make sure that the literature is as new as possible.
 A well-known publisher for ABAP literature is [Rheinwerk-Verlag](https://www.rheinwerk-verlag.de/) with the "[SAP Press](https://www.rheinwerk-verlag.de/sap/)" brand.
 Highly recommended.
 A good starting point might be the book "[Jumpstart your ABAP career!](https://www.sap-press.com/abap_4955/)" by Brian O’Neill and Jelena Perfiljeva.

-## typical activities of an ABAP developer
+## Typical activities of an ABAP developer

 The following list is a mix of typical core tasks.